 NVIDIA: $130B Revenue and 80% Market Share — The AI Economy's Kingmaker

-NVIDIA generated over $130 billion in data center revenue in fiscal 2026, up from $15 billion just three years earlier — a nearly 9x increase.
-With 80%+ market share in AI training chips and a $3+ trillion market capitalization, NVIDIA is not just participating in the AI revolution — it is enabling it.
-Every major AI model, every cloud AI service, and most AI applications run on NVIDIA hardware.
+NVIDIA pulled in over $130 billion in data center revenue in fiscal 2026, up from $15 billion just three years earlier.
+That's nearly a 9x jump.
+With 80%+ share of AI training chips and a $3+ trillion market cap, NVIDIA isn't just riding the AI wave — it's powering the whole thing.
+Every major AI model, every cloud AI service, most AI applications — they all run on NVIDIA hardware.

 The Numbers